LabedAJalil/CPP-Sahl-Android-App/README.md

 - Convert number to arabic words
 - Convert number to french words
-- It is a handy tool for writing checks
+- It is a handy tool for writing postal check

 ## Contributing